Laser hair removal is a life saver.

 Because it’s the pigment in the follicles that absorbs the heat energy, laser hair removal is most effective on dark hair.
 White hair doesn’t respond to laser hair removal.
 Red or blonde hair is less receptive to laser removal as well.

 The number of treatments depends on how your hair and skin respond as well as the area treated.
-Generally, 6-12 sessions achieve smooth skin — but sometimes you need more to get hair to stop growing.
+We generally recommend 8-12 sessions spaced out every 4 weeks, however these numbers vary depending on additional factors such as age, hormones, ethnicity, and more.
 Hair grows in cycles, so multiple sessions ensure you get all hair when it’s in the growth period.

 Most people feel warmth and prickling during laser hair removal, but tolerate the treatment well.
 Ice packs are provided after treatment to soothe treated areas.

 You must have the hair follicles intact to benefit from laser hair removal, so avoid plucking, tweezing, nair or depilatory creams, or waxing for about six weeks prior to treatment.
 Shaving is OK because it leaves the hair follicle in place.

 You should limit/avoid sun exposure before and after treatment!
 The laser is concentrated light.